MKortmann/Video-Archive/README.md

  https://mkortmann.github.io/Video-Archive/

  I really advise you to install the app!
 To do so, please, follow the instructions at Installation section.
+ **I advise you to install the program only in one pc and let the people access this pc remotely or locally with a local account!** The videos should be at an ordner in a server (to be edited in the js file (line 102) and the JSON file locally but also copied daily to a server.
+Security reasons in case of computer crash.

 ## What make this app so different?